MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Deploy/How-to-Install-a-VMM-Management-Server-on-an-Additional-Node-of-a-Cluster.md

 ms.assetid: 3961bdac-8b4c-42f9-a2ce-57025adce7f7
 ---
 # How to Install a VMM Management Server on an Additional Node of a Cluster
-You can use the following procedure to install a highly available Virtual Machine Manager \(VMM\) management server on an additional node of a failover cluster.
+You can use the following procedure to install a highly available Virtual Machine Manager (VMM) management server on an additional node of a failover cluster.
 For installing on the first node of a cluster, see [How to Install a Highly Available VMM Management Server](How-to-Install-a-Highly-Available-VMM-Management-Server.md).

 > [!NOTE]
-> If there is a problem with setup completing successfully, consult the log files in the **%SYSTEMDRIVE%\\ProgramData\\VMMLogs** folder. **ProgramData** folder is a hidden folder.
+> If there is a problem with setup completing successfully, consult the log files in the **%SYSTEMDRIVE%\ProgramData\VMMLogs** folder. **ProgramData** folder is a hidden folder.

 Membership in the local **Administrators** group, or equivalent, on the computer that you are configuring is the minimum required to complete this procedure.

 ### To install a highly available VMM management server on an additional node of a cluster

 1. On an additional node of your cluster, start the Virtual Machine Manager Setup Wizard.
-To start the wizard, on your installation media, right\-click **setup.exe**, and then click **Run as administrator**.
+To start the wizard, on your installation media, right-click **setup.exe**, and then click **Run as administrator**.

     > [!NOTE]
     > Before beginning the installation of VMM, close any open programs and ensure that there are no pending restarts on the computer.
 For example, if you have installed a server role by using Server Manager or have applied a security update, you may need to restart the computer and then log on to the computer with the same user account to finish the installation of the server role or the security update.